 As always, my advice is to start with shorter, more frequent practice sessions, to allow your fingers to adjust to new movements and to build up callouses on your left-hand fingertips.

 As the banjo has such a long neck, you will find the first 5 frets can involve quite a lot of stretching of the fingers.
 You might want to practise stretching your left-hand fingers frequently even when you’re not playing…or even practise making the chord shapes when you’re sitting watching TV etc. (you don’t have to make a noise that way, so it won’t drive the rest of the family mad).

 The Right Hand

 If you want to play rolls etc. with your right hand, you’ll find good videos on YouTube to help, but to start with you may find it easier to just strum the rhythm and concentrate on remembering the chord formations.

-You can use a pick if you want to, but that will make it very loud; I prefer to use my thumb or fingers and keep it softer, especially for practice or to fit in with other softer instruments.
+You can use a pick (or set of picks for rolls etc.) if you want to, but that will make it very loud; I prefer to use my thumb or fingers and keep it softer, especially for practice or to fit in with other softer instruments.

 The banjo is a loud instrument and timing is very important when you are playing with others… once you have some chord changes smooth, you need to practise steady strumming without pauses or speeding up/slowing down.
 You can get an electronic metronome or a metronome app for your smartphone etc. to help you practise.